 We do not have a signed Business Associates Agreement (BAA) with Google.
 In addition, Google is not HIPAA compliant.
 This is not an approved vendor.

 Can I use GotomyPC or PC Anywhere?

 These tools are non-compliant with the Information Security Policies.
 These tools provide random access into the environment to bypass authorized remote access mechanisms.

-Please contact your local IT Support of Information Security at firstname.lastname@example.org for approved solutions.
+Please contact WashU IT or the Information Security Office at email@example.com for approved solutions.

 Can I use my personal laptop?